kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 we were on our way again, with a lot more caution!
-Our new friends deposited us in Fairlie and continued on their way up to Fox Peak where they were spending the night, even offering to take us there to spend the night, but we insisted on staying in Fairly to get our car fixed sooner.
+Our new friends deposited us in Fairlie and continued on their way up to Fox Peak where they were spending the night, even offering to take us there to join them, but we insisted on staying in Fairly to get our car fixed sooner.

 Stuck in Fairlie